K-ST: A Formal Executable Semantics of the Structured Text Language for PLCs

 To the best of our knowledge, a practical and complete semantics for the ST language does not exist, which makes it difficult to ascertain the correctness of ST translators and compilers (e.g.~by comparing executions).
 There are a number of reasons why such a reference semantics is yet to emerge.
 First, there is insufficient documentation defining or describing the complete features of the ST language~\cite{antonsen2020plc}.
 For instance, the official documentation introduces language features by only a few examples, based on which it is difficult for readers to fully understand the behavior of the language.
-Second, the ST compilers provided by different vendors (e.g.~Allen-Bradley, Siemens) can implement the language differently, and their closed source solutions make it difficult to fully assess how they behave systematically (other than through manual observation).
-A preliminary attempt at defining a high-level semantics for ST was made by Huang et al.~\cite{huang2019kst}.
-However, it falls short of a reference semantics as it misses several important features of the language, e.g.~certain data types, and key sentences.
+Second, the ST compilers provided by different vendors (e.g.~Allen-Bradley, Siemens) can implement the language differently, and their closed source solutions make it difficult to fully assess how they behave systematically (other than through manual observation). {For example, CODESYS, CX-Programmer, and GX Works2 all produce negative numbers in the results of negative modulo operations, even though this behavior is undefined according to the official documentation.
+Furthermore, GX Works2 supports only 10 basic data types, whereas CODESYS supports 17 types.
+Thus, a formal semantics needs to be `concrete' enough to be useful, but `high-level' enough to be general/extendable to the different nuances of vendors’ compilers.} A preliminary attempt at defining a high-level semantics for ST was made by Huang et al.~\cite{huang2019kst}.
+However, it falls short of a full reference semantics as it misses several important features of the language, e.g.~certain data types, and key sentences.

 In this work, we develop K-ST, a formal executable reference semantics for ST in the $\mathbb{K}$ framework~\cite{rosu2017k}.
 Our high-level semantics is both executable and machine readable, and can be used by the $\mathbb{K}$ framework to generate interpreters, compilers, state-space explorers, model checkers, and deductive program verifiers.
 Our principal goals for the design of K-ST are as follows: